 Woman killed outside Yankee Stadium when driver of possibly stolen BMW ran red light, NYPD says

-NEW YORK -- A woman was killed in a hit-and-run Thursday outside Yankee Stadium and police are searching for the suspects who may have been in a stolen car, CBS2's Natalie Duddridge reported.
+NEW YORK -- A woman from the Bronx was killed in a hit-and-run Thursday outside Yankee Stadium and police are searching for the suspects who may have been in a stolen car, CBS2's Natalie Duddridge reported.

-According to police, the driver who caused the crash and at least one passenger abandoned their 2022 BMW and ran from the scene.
+According to police, the driver who caused the crash and at least one passenger abandoned the 2022 BMW and ran from the scene.

 The crash happened at around 5 a.m.
 Witnesses ran over the help.